If you've ever felt the frustration of managing multiple online accounts, whether…

 With this information, you can focus your energy, time, and resources on the sales avenues that generate the most profit.

-Moreover, I’m sure it’s music to your ears that by using apps downloaded from the Shopify App Store, you can generally extend Shopify’s functionality, right?
+Moreover, it’s music to your ears that you can generally extend Shopify’s functionality by using apps downloaded from the Shopify App Store.

-By leveraging the help of extensions (apps), you’re empowered to customize both the practical and aesthetic elements of your store, even as you learn more about the ever-dynamic needs of customers.
+By leveraging extensions (apps), you can customize both the practical and aesthetic elements of your store, even as you learn more about customers’ ever-changing needs.

 And before it escapes my memory, did you know that Shopify is entirely cloud-based and hosted?